Protecting Shoal Bay

 Protecting Okura/Long Bay

-One of the major battles of the past 10 years has been to try preserve the land bordering Long Bay Regional Park and marine reserve.
+One of the major battles of the past 15 years has been to try preserve the land bordering Long Bay Regional Park and marine reserve.
 A lot of time has been spent on this issue by the late branch member Jim Lewis and the Long Bay Okura Great Park Society, which resulted in the Long Bay Structure Plan.
 As part of this the land bordering Okura Estuary was deemed too important to be developed and was zoned for 4 hectare blocks.
 The Environment Court decision on Long Bay/Okura in 2003 clearly stated that the Okura Estuary and surrounds was too pristine and important a landscape to develop.
-Recently this designation is being threatened by the new Unitary Plan and the Auckland Housing Accord which may see up to 1000 houses on this land.
-The following pictures show where housing is being proposed (purple lined area) Okura township is in red.
-The Long Bay Okura Great Park Society is fighting hard in the Unitary Plan hearings against the goliath developer Todd Properties who wish to cover this land in houses, endangering this precious estuary.
-For more information or to donate to their fighting fund see http://www.longbaypark.org/
+Recently this designation was threatened by the new draft Unitary Plan and the Auckland Housing Accord which would see up to 1000 houses on this land.
+Auckland Council rejected this by retaining the Rural Urban Boundary at Vaughan Rd.
+The Long Bay Okura Great Park Society with the support of Forest & Bird fought hard against the goliath developer Todd Properties who wanted to cover this land in houses, endangering this precious estuary.
+We won the Environment Court battle.
+Todd appealed to the High Court but stopped their appeal in February 2019.
+We are keeping a close watch on what happens next.
+For more information see http://www.longbaypark.org/

-We are a key player in the Kaipatiki Restoration Network
+We are a key player in the Kaipatiki Restoration Network/Pest Free Kaipatiki